Here are some technical details about how New Relic distributed tracing works:

 With Distributed Tracing, each segment of work in a trace is represented by a

-The source of the trace header, as in Mobile, Browser, Ruby app, etc. This becomes the
+The source of the trace header, as in mobile, browser, Ruby app, etc. This becomes the

 A randomly generated priority ranking value that helps determine which data is sampled when sampling limits are reached.
 This is a float value set by the first New Relic agent that’s part of the request so all data in the trace will have the same priority value.

 A boolean value that tells the agent if traced data should be collected for the request.
 This is also added as an attribute on any span and transaction data collected.
-If you want to read more about this sampling process, this guide goes into more detail.

 Unix timestamp in milliseconds when the payload was created.